MatteoScianna/Xylella-Diffusion/README.md

 **[12]** Newman, Mark.
 Networks.
 Oxford university press, 2018.

 **[13]** Keeling, Matt J., and Ken TD Eames.
 "Networks and epidemic models."
 Journal of the royal society interface 2.4 (2005): 295-307.

+**[14]** Quetglas, Bàrbara, et al. "Evaluation of Control Strategies for Xylella fastidiosa in the Balearic Islands."
+Microorganisms 10.12 (2022): 2393.

+**[15]** Almeida, Rodrigo PP, et al. "Vector transmission of Xylella fastidiosa: applying fundamental knowledge to generate disease management strategies."
+Annals of the Entomological Society of America 98.6 (2005): 775-786.